AI Summary of Peer-Reviewed Research

 • Just under a third of councils in high-use areas faced pressure from the stove industry.

-• The pressure concerned clean air campaigns.
+• The pressure was to tone down or withdraw clean air campaigns.

 • Public health officials are warning about rising emissions from urban wood burning.